-Another nice added "extra" is the verify mode.
-After recording, you can rewind and verify the tape playback against memory.
+Another nice added "extra" is the VERIFY mode.
+After recording you can rewind and "verify" the tape playback against memory.
 Since I've eliminated the intermittents in the recorder, it's a bit redundant because there has never been a playback error.

-Another extra is the unrivaled simplicity of loading a program-turn on power, insert a cassette and press RUN.
-It tells you to play the recorder. displays the label of the first thing it finds, tells you it's loading and if it loaded OK and runs the program.
-Even a very small child can do it.
-An A rating.
-If children are to realize the maximum educational potential of personal computing, this approach will be very helpful.
-If you specify a label, it will display each label it finds until it gets the right one-then loads it.
+Another extra is the unrivalled simplicity of loading a program.
+You turn on power, insert a cassette, and press "RUN".
+It tells you to "play" the recorder, displays the label of the first thing it finds, tells you it's loading, that it loaded "OK", and runs the program.
+Even a very small child can do it -- an "A" rating, if children are to realize the maximum educational potential of personal computing.
+If you specify a label it will display each label it finds until it gets the right one, then loads it.

-The PET's recording format is unique, like those of most of the new computers... it looks as though the Kansas City standard will bite the dust.
+The PET's recording format is unique, as are those of most of the new computers -- it looks as though the BYTE standard will bite the dust.
 The PET maximizes the hardware/software trade-off.
-It uses almost a bare minimum of analog devices (room for design improvement here), a couple of PIA ports and no UARTs or other serial I/Os.
-It's the most cost-effective digital recording system I've analyzed, although the Educator II is a close second.
-It's an A + example of saving money with design ingenuity.
+It uses almost a bare minimum of analogue devices (room for design improvement here), a couple of PIA ports, and no UARTs or other serial I/Os.
+It's the most cost-effective digital recording system I've analyzed, although the EDUCATOR II is a close second.
+It's an A+ example of saving money with design ingenuity.